 Before that, let me show you how the recipe box fit into my budget farmhouse decor scheme.
 I’m guessing this thing is from the late 70’s or early 80’s…maybe.

 Since most folks nowadays rely on the internet for recipes, I decided to change the function of the box.
-First, I used my Square Brush and the same color paint as I did on the scoop handle.
+First, I use the same color paint as I did on the scoop handle.

 The inside is used to store tea bags and all the essentials to make a good cuppa.
 Doesn’t tea hit the spot when you’re feeling under-the-weather or on a cold day?